danbev/learning-ai/notes/ggml-rope.md

 ```
 And recall that softmax normalizes the scores so that they sum to 1.
 With longer
 context this normalization is spread over more tokens.
 So the raw attention
-score (pre softmax) are not lower but because the normailzation is spread over
+score (pre softmax) are not lower, but because the normailzation is spread over
 more tokens the effect of them is diluted.
+For example:
 ```
    [A B C D]